MiraGeoscience/octree-creation-app/README.rst

 From a local copy of the sources
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If you have a git clone of the package sources locally,
-you can install **my-app** from the local copy of the sources with:
+you can install **octree-creation-app** from the local copy of the sources with:

 .. code-block:: bash